India vs Sri Lanka: Chetan Sharma on dropping Rahane and Pujara, naming Rohit Test captain and more

 Ahead of the T20 series, the selection committee, headed by Chetan Sharma, decided to give Virat Kohli and Rishabh Pant a break, while Shardul Thakur was rested for the entire Sri Lanka series.

-Meanwhile, Washington Sudar and KL Rahul were ruled out of the entire series.
+Meanwhile, Washington Sundar and KL Rahul were ruled out of the entire series.

 Ashwin Ravichandran Ashwin will be available subject to his fitness, while Axar Patel is still recovering and is expected to be fit for the second Test.